Always-on taste curation — the free moodboard extension for creatives

 • 7.
 Weather and Event Synchronization

 National campaigns run agnostically of local weather patterns.
 Local campaigns must exploit them.
-A programmatic creative engine allows you to instantly spin up 50 variations of an ad referencing a sudden local heatwave, a major sports team victory, or a massive local event.
-This deep contextual relevance drives acquisition costs into the floor.
+An AI-native production workflow lets you spin up hook variants referencing a sudden local heatwave, a major sports team victory, or a massive local event — you approve every cut before upload.
+This deep contextual relevance can drive acquisition costs down.

 • 8.
 The "Us vs. National" Angle